Participatory culture: Producers, consumers, and "produsage"

 In Vincent Miller's Understanding Digital Culture, he makes the argument that the lines between producer and consumers have become blurry.
-Producers are those that create content and cultural objects, and consumers are the audience or purchasers of those objects.
-By referring to Axel Bruns' idea of "prosumer," Miller argues "With the advent of convergent new media and the plethora of choice in sources for information, as well as the increased capacity for individuals to produce content themselves, this shift away from producer hegemony to audience or consumer power would seem to have accelerated, thus eroding the producer-consumer distinction" (p.
-87).
-"Prosumer" is the ending result of a strategy that has been increasingly used which encourages feedback between producers and consumers (prosumers), "which allows for more consumer influence over the production of goods."
+Producers create content and cultural objects, and consumers are the audience or purchasers of those objects.
+By referring to Axel Bruns' idea of "prosumer," Miller argues:

+With the advent of convergent new media and the plethora of choice in sources for information, as well as the increased capacity for individuals to produce content themselves, this shift away from producer hegemony to audience or consumer power would seem to have accelerated, thus eroding the producer-consumer distinction.

+"Prosumers" are the end result of an increasingly-used strategy that encourages feedback between producers and consumers, "which allows for more consumer influence over the production of goods."

-Bruns (2008) refers to produsage, therefore, as a community collaboration that participants can access in order to share "content, contributions, and tasks throughout the networked community" (p.
-14).
-This is similar to how Wikipedia allows users to write, edit, and ultimately use content.
-Producers are active participants who are empowered by their participation as network builders.
-Bruns (2008) describes the empowerment for users as different from the typical "top-down mediated spaces of the traditional mediaspheres" (p.
-14).
-Produsage occurs when the users are the producers and vice versa, essentially eliminating the need for these "top-down" interventions.
+Bruns (2008) refers to produsage as a form of community collaboration that participants can access to share "content, contributions, and tasks throughout the networked community".
+This is similar to how Wikipedia allows users to write, edit, and use content.
+As active participants, producers are empowered by their participation as network builders.
+Bruns (2008) describes the empowerment for users as different from the typical "top-down mediated spaces of the traditional mediaspheres".
+Produsage occurs when the users are the producers and vice versa, which eliminates the need for "top-down" interventions.
 The collaboration of each participant is based on a principle of inclusivity; each member contributes valuable information for another user to use, add to, or change.
 In a community of learners, collaboration through produsage can provide access to content for every participant, not just those with some kind of authority.
 Every participant has authority.

-This leads to Bruns' (2008) idea of "equipotentiality: the assumption that while the skills and abilities of all the participants in the produsage project are not equal, they have an equal ability to make a worthy contribution to the project" (p.
-25).
+This leads to Bruns' (2008) idea of "equipotentiality: the assumption that while the skills and abilities of all the participants in the produsage project are not equal, they have an equal ability to make a worthy contribution to the project".
 Because there are no more distinctions between producers and consumers, every participant has an equal chance to participate meaningfully in produsage.

-In July 2020, an academic description reported on the nature and rise of the "robot prosumer", derived from modern-day technology and related participatory culture, that, in turn, was substantially predicted earlier by Frederik Pohl and other science fiction writers.
+In July 2020, an academic publication reported on the nature and rise of the "robot prosumer", derived from modern-day technology and related participatory culture, which was anticipated earlier by Frederik Pohl and other science fiction writers.